Sk-oo7/Ecommerce-Web-App/README.md

 ### `npm start`

-use this command to compile code compile code and run it on http://localhost:3000/
+use this command to compile code and run it on http://localhost:3000/

 ### `~firebase emulators:start`